Cuba is a destination of head-scratching contradictions and mind-bending experiences.

 High: A travel experience like no other

 A trip to Cuba is never boring.
-If you’re not making friends with the locals, exploring the country in rattling old cars, or sipping on a Cuba Libre in a rooftop bar or white-sand beach, you’ll find yourself completely captivated by the life and laughter pulsating from every corner of the country.
+If you’re not making friends with the locals, exploring the country in rattling old cars, or sipping on a Cuba Libre in a rooftop bar or discovering the best white-sand beaches in Cuba, you’ll find yourself completely captivated by the life and laughter pulsating from every corner of the country.
 And these good vibes are found everywhere you go.

 Havana boasts pastel-coloured apartment blocks and towering palm trees side-by-side, glittering ‘50s Chevrolets and eclectic architecture.
 Time-warped Trinidad boasts panoramic views of the city from the Historical Museum, an underground club in a cave and, transport via horse-and-carriage should you want it.

 Be sure to also make it to Vinales, the heart of Cuban country life, where you can experience firsthand the way in which Cuban cigars are made (to find out what it’s like meeting a tobacco farmer on an Intrepid trip, click here).
 And then the quaint town of Cienfuegos (known as “Paris of Cuba” due to its French architecture) also offers spectacular access to Caribbean nature with morning boat trips on the gorgeous Guanaroca Lagoon.

 The beaches are some of the most unspoiled in the Caribbean and the best ones are found on the eastern tip of the country in the Caribbean-influenced Baracoa or on the southern side of the country (Playa Sirena).